tensorflow/community/governance/SIG-request-template.md

 2. SIG set up with initial group members
 3. SIG added to community pages on tensorflow.org
 4. Leader starts off mailing list discussions about initial work items
-5. Inception of the first high-level libraries to be part of the new repository
+5. Creation of repository(ies) for the inception of the first high-level libraries to be develop by this group

 # Charter